Seddryck/NBi/_documentation/setup-data-engineering.md

 {% highlight xml %}
 <setup>
 	<table-reset  name="NewUsers"
-		connectionString="..."
+		connection-string="..."
 	/>
 	<table-load   name="NewUsers"
 		file ="NewUsers.csv"
-		connectionString="..."
+		connection-string="..."
 	/>
 </setup>
 {% endhighlight %}

-If you want, you can also reference a connection-string in the xml attribute named *connectionString*.
-If you want to avoid to repeat this connection-string within all your commands, you can create a default value for the *connectionString* in the [settings](/docs/config-connection-strings) at the top of your test-suite where the value for the xml attribute *apply-to* must be set *setup-cleanup*.
+If you want, you can also reference a connection-string in the xml attribute named *connection-string*.
+If you want to avoid to repeat this connection-string within all your commands, you can create a default value for the *connection-string* in the [settings](/docs/config-connection-strings) at the top of your test-suite where the value for the xml attribute *apply-to* must be set *setup-cleanup*.

 {% highlight xml %}
 <settings>
 	<default apply-to="setup-cleanup">
-		<connectionString>Data Source=(local)\SQL2012;Initial Catalog=AdventureWorksDW2012;Integrated Security=true</connectionString>
+		<connection-string>Data Source=(local)\SQL2012;Initial Catalog=AdventureWorksDW2012;Integrated Security=true</connection-string>
 	</default>
 </settings>
 {% endhighlight %}